Become a pilot

 Apply

-Multi-Engine Instrument Rating ME-IR
+Instrument Rating IR

 Training occurs in our state of the art FNPT II simulator.
-Once the required skill level is achieved, the pilot will progress onto our ME aircraft, equipped with a Garmin G1000 Glass cockpit to fly IFR routes and make instrument approaches into some of the largest regional and international airports.
+Once the required skill level is achieved, the pilot will progress onto our advanced aircraft, equipped with a Garmin G1000 Glass cockpit to fly IFR routes and make instrument approaches into some of the largest regional and international airports.

 What you'll learn